teegre/QDB/README.md

 ```

-To end a session:
+To close a session:
 ```
-qdb music.qdb ENDSESSION
+qdb music.qdb CLOSESESSION
 ```

 To verify whether a session is opened: